 11:50 AM Safety Awards– HAYES

-The 2018 Safety Awards have been designed to recognize companies in the manufacturing industry that have achieved world-class safety techniques that go above and beyond the average regulations.
+The 2019 ARPM Safety Awards recognize companies in the manufacturing industry that have achieved excellent safety techniques that go beyond the average regulations.
+The awards will be given out based on information from OSHA 300’s Log of Work-Related Injuries and Illness.

 There is a broad array of sponsorship opportunities available for the annual EHS Summit.
 Exhibitors, as well as non-exhibiting companies seeking to maintain a presence, can benefit from a variety of sponsorship opportunities designed to drive exposure and engagement.